s8pernova/pokestats/README.md

 - [x] Use Link to dynamically generate a list of routes
 - [x] Use useParams() hook to extract parameters from a URL
 - [x] Install and integrate an npm library into an existing React app
+- [x] Setup and use supabase-js to manage a database
+- [ ] Perform various API requests that will change your web app according to CRUD

 ## ❗ Required Features